 A CT scan showed a large collection of fluid in his abdomen.

-A surgeon requested a CT scan, and Chris was found to have a large fluid collection in his abdomen.
-Initially he was scheduled to undergo a small keyhole surgery, but this had to be converted to a laparotomy, a more invasive form of surgery that can lead to more complications and a longer recovery period.
+A small keyhole surgery was performed, to repair the injury, but this had to be converted to a laparotomy.
+A laparotomy is a more invasive type of surgery which can lead to more complications and a longer recovery period.

-Our experts concluded that if not for the negligent A&E care, Chris would not have required the later surgery.
-They stated that had imaging been performed and a surgical referral been made when Chris was first presented to A&E, a keyhole repair would have been performed several hours earlier at which time there would not have been the significant intra-abdominal contamination.
-The contamination, on the balance of probabilities, caused problems with the wound, the development of the incisional hernia and subsequent complications.
+They said that, when Chris was first attended A&E, a CT scan should have been done, and a surgical referral made.
+This would have led to a keyhole repair being performed, several hours earlier.
+At this time there would not have been the significant intra-abdominal contamination.
+And on the balance of probabilities, it’s this contamination which caused problems with the wound, the development of the incisional hernia and subsequent complications.

 The hospital admitted a breach of duty, acknowledging that small lacerations should be assumed to be deep until proven otherwise.
 Chris was able to accept an offer of £45,000 to settle the claim.